 A peak flow meter can help you manage asthma.
 It can give you and your healthcare

 provider information about how open the airways are in your lungs.
-The PFM can detect
+The PFM can find

 small changes in the large airways before you start to wheeze.
 Using a PFM every day

 will let you know when your peak flows are starting to drop.
-This allows you to make
+This lets you make early

-early changes in your medicine or routine to help keep asthma symptoms from getting
+changes in your medicine or routine.
+This can help you keep asthma symptoms from getting

 worse.
-The PFM can also identify the reading at which you need to call your healthcare
+The PFM can also find the reading at which you need to call your healthcare

 provider or go to the emergency room.

-Your healthcare provider may not advise you use a PFM unless your asthma is moderate
+Your provider may not advise you use a PFM unless your asthma is moderate or severe

-or severe and you are managing it with medicine.
-PFM can also be used to assess other
+and you are managing it with medicine.
+PFM can also be used to assess other lung problems,

-- Emphysema.
-This is a chronic lung condition that affects the smallest air sacks in the lungs
+condition that affects the smallest air sacks in the lungs (alveoli).

-- Chronic bronchitis.
+Chronic bronchitis.
 This is long-term inflammation of the bronchi.
-It creates excess mucous and a chronic
+It creates too much mucus and a chronic

 What are the risks of peak flow measurement?